andreszlima/transit-efficiency-analysis/README.md

 ## Setup & Execution

 1. **Environment Setup:**
     The project uses environment variables for configuration.
 These can be set manually, but for ease of use, it's recommended to store them in an `.env` file.
+The python scripts will search for this file inside `scripts` folder.
 This file should not be committed to version control.

     Here's a sample `.env` file with all required variables: